Terms & Policies

 Fee Type

-Fees are provided in tiers based upon the rates you make available in the Plait App from time to time.
-For example, in addition to your usual fees, you may have rates for Under-14, Over-65, CSC or HUHC patients.
+Fees are provided in tiers based on the rates you make available in the Plait App from time to time.
 You can also set a separate rate based on the Billing Hours.

 Billing Hours